RileySKrusky/osticket-prereqs/README.md

 <h3> 12) Creating OsTicket Login Info</h3>

-<p> After you have succesfully given admin permissions. you can then jump back onto the OsTicket Installer browser here "http://localhost/osTicket/setup/" to create your help desk account.
+<p> After you have succesfully given admin permissions, you can then jump back onto the OsTicket Installer browser here "http://localhost/osTicket/setup/" to create your help desk account.
 (Note - When you are creating the "Admin User" Account make sure the email is different from the "Help Desk User" email).</p>

 <h3> 13) Setting up HeidiSQL</h3>

-<p>When you have completed the "Help Desk" and "Admin User" accounts.
-You will see a third column called "Database Settings". for this section we will have to go back to the "Os-Ticket Installation" folder to install the "HeidiSQL" file. </p>
+<p>When you have completed the "Help Desk" and "Admin User" accounts, you will see a third column called "Database Settings".
+For this section we will have to go back to the "Os-Ticket Installation" folder to install the "HeidiSQL" file. </p>

 <img src="https://i.imgur.com/vZwaUxl.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>